TeamOutliers6/TeamOutliers/README.md

 ## VAT_Segmented_Outputs

-This folder contains the images for which VAT is segmented, where we can clearly see the segmeted part with no any bone.
+This folder contains the 30 VAT segmented images from the 30 input images, where we can clearly see the segmeted region with VAT.
 This can be clearly observed when raw image and segemented image is compared.

 ## VFI_for_30_images.xlsx

-This is the xlsx file where VFI(Visceral Fat Index) is calcualted for our 30 images.
+This file contains the VFI(Visceral Fat Index) which is calcualted for the 30 images of the dataset.
 It can be seen in the file where it shows the calculated VFI using CV algorithm and VFI using ImageJ tool.